Skip to content

 ./esdm lint

 A clean model produces no output and exits with status 0.
-If the linter prints findings, paste the output back to the agent and ask it to fix the issues – it has both the schemas and your conversation history, so it has everything it needs to address each finding in place.
+If anything is off, the linter prints findings with locations and a one-line description of the rule that flagged them.
+Paste the output back to the agent and ask it to fix the issues – it has both the schemas and your conversation history, so it has everything it needs to address each finding in place.

 For a richer view of what the agent produced, run ./esdm view.
 The Running esdm view page covers it in detail.